QubesOS/qubes-doc/managing-os/linux-hvm-tips.md

 To achieve it (all commands run as root):

-1. Generate XOrg configuratio (if you don't have it):
+1. Generate XOrg configuration (if you don't have it):

     ~~~
     X -configure :1 && mv ~/xorg.conf.new /etc/X11/xorg.conf